Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Introduction

 \begin{definition} We refer to a subspace $\Pi$ of an $n$-qubit Hilbert space as an $\epsilon$-$\PMD$ if, for every $n$-qubit Pauli error $E\neq \mathbb{I}$,

 \end{definition}

+In the (informal) definition above, $\Pi$ plays both the role of code-space, and the projection onto it.
 This definition implies that every Pauli error on the code is detected \textit{almost}-\textit{deterministically}: if a code-state $\ket{\psi}\in \Pi$ is corrupted by a Pauli error $E\neq \mathbb{I}$, the projective measurement onto the PMD code-space $(\Pi, \mathbb{I}-\Pi)$ does not detect the Pauli tampering with probability at most

-The gentle-measurement lemma then implies that PMD codes are able to detect whether they were corrupted by a Pauli, without disturbing the corrupted code-state.
+Crucially, the gentle-measurement lemma then implies that PMD codes are able to detect whether they were corrupted by a Pauli, without disturbing the corrupted code-state.
 That is, conditioned on measuring $\mathbb{I}-\Pi$,

 We leverage this key idea to construct the first efficient quantum codes approaching the information-theoretically optimal rate (or ``minimal redundancy") for two tasks in quantum coding theory and cryptography.